 The customer verifies the items in their shopping cart.
 Customer provides payment and address to process the sale.
 The System validates the payment and responds by confirming the order, and provides the order number that the customer can use to check on the order status.
 The System will send the customer a copy of the order details by email

 Stage 3: Identify Responsibilities

-- Examine the verbs and verb phrases in each Use Case
+Examine the verbs and verb phrases in each Use Case

-- Verify Items
+- Verify Items - Confirm order

-- Provide Payment and address
+- Provide Payment and address - Provide order number

-- Process sale
+- Process sale - Check order status

-- Validate Payment